teateatea/heartbreaker/A/B/C/Martels/Rand's Retreat.md

 The trainers live here, usually 8-10 combat instructors, and 3-5 magic teachers.
 There's also a rat-trainer.

 ## A well
 Near the Crimson Coin.
 Central, and fairly inland.
-The water is very crisp.
+The water is crisp.

 ## The Barracks - *Martel*
 Several hostel-style rooms with bunks and lockers.